viewvc/viewvc/notes/HACKING.md

 schema](./docs/url-reference.html), make sure those modifications preserve the existing functionality of all ViewVC URLs.

-The `lib` subdirectory contains a module `debug.py` which you may find useful for performance testing.

 If a new file or module is added, a new line in the installer program `viewvc-install` is required.